 Contracts are key to reliable, profitable business relationships and indeed the economy as a whole.
 Without contracts, little business would get done because nobody would trust anyone else to keep their promises.
 Because of how critical contracts are to the business world, the law goes to great lengths to protect them.
 One way this is done is by preventing third parties from unjustly interfering with contractual relationships.
 This has led to the creation of a cause of action known as tortious interference with contract.

-The law frowns upon someone trying to induce a breach of contract.
-Actively engaging in such conduct can give rise to a lawsuit against the wrongful party.
-To prove a tortious interference with contract case in New York, the following elements must be shown.
+The law frowns on interference with contractual relationships.
+Actively inducing a breach of contract can give rise to commercial litigation against the offending party.
+To prove tortious interference with a contract in New York, the following elements must be shown.

 The Existence of a Valid Contract